-After the period for the parties to provide any written response as specified "Access to Evidence" has expired, the investigator will complete a written investigation report that fairly summarizes the various steps taken during the investigation, summarizes the relevant evidence collected, lists material facts on which the parties agree, and lists material facts on which the parties do not agree.
-When the investigator will ransmit a copy to the Title IX Coordinator.
-The investigator will also transmit the investigation report to each party and their advisor, in either electronic or hard copy form.
+After the period for the parties to provide any written response as specified "Access to Evidence" (p.
+23) has expired, the Investigator will complete a written investigation report that fairly summarizes the various steps taken during the investigation, summarizes the relevant evidence collected, lists material facts on which the parties agree, and lists material facts on which the parties do not agree.
+When the investigation report is complete, the Investigator will transmit a copy to the Title IX Coordinator.
+The Investigator will also transmit the investigation report to each party and their advisor, in either electronic or hard copy form.